Rated: E · Fiction · Action/Adventure · #2267393

 “What is it?”
 Lindsey shouted, dropping her hands and looking Roberts in the eye.

-Craning his head in her direction, he said, “I mean everything we’ve ever stumbled across regarding these beings, from childhood until our own encounter and abduction,” he reiterated.
+“I mean everything we’ve ever stumbled across regarding these beings ... from childhood until our own encounter and abduction,” he reiterated.

-Feeling overwhelmed, Lindsey moved painstakingly toward the glossy metallic door, stooping down and slowly pushing it further inward.
-Extending her head through the door opening just enough to view the inside of the chamber, she immediately recoiled, pulling the hatch back against the door frame.
+Feeling overwhelmed, Lindsey moved painstakingly toward the glossy metallic door, stooping down and slowly pushing it further open.
+Extending her head through the door opening just enough to view the inside of the chamber, she immediately recoiled, pulling the hatch back against the hatch frame.
 Jolted, she turned around, her face ashen.

 Roberts stood.
-Placing a reassuring hand on Lindsey’s shoulder, he gently turned her face toward his with the other, their eyes meeting.
-“Everything alleged about the Greys is true,” he asserted.
-“That room, that chamber, everything in there — proves it.”
+Placing a reassuring hand on Lindsey’s shoulder, he gently turned her face toward his, their eyes meeting.
+“Everything rumored about the Greys is true,” he told her.
+“That room, that chamber ... whatever you want to call it ... everything in there proves it.”

 Still reeling in shock, Lindsey’s eyes drifted back in the direction of the closed hatch.